HL7/davinci-crd/input/pagecontent/hooks.md

 NOTE: There is no expectation that CRD clients will only make calls to payer services that are 'known' to provide coverage for the proposed service.
 In some cases, the EMR will not know at time of order entry which payer(s) will have claims submitted to them.
 Also, a payer with active coverage may have information relevant to the order even if a claim will never be submitted to them (e.g. contraindications) or require a formal declaration of non-coverage, even though that declaration is a given.

 Where the patient has multiple active coverages that the CRD client deems appropriate to call the respective CRD servers for, the CRD client **SHALL** invoke all CRD server calls in parallel and display results simultaneously to ensure timely response to user action.

-Implementations **SHALL** restrict information shared with a payer to only the information appropriate to share with that payer, for example, not including patient pay or federal/state sensitive data without patient permission.
-This requires that consideration be given to how such restricted content will be determined and identified as ‘patient sensitive’, or how a patient will have an opportunity to indicate their intention to self-pay prior to invoking CRD to exchange patient data with payer systems.

 </div>